socketio/socket.io-website/docs/categories/05-Adapters/adapter-cluster.md

 ## How it works

-The Cluster adapter allows to use Socket.IO within a [Node.js cluster](https://nodejs.org/api/cluster.html).
+The Cluster adapter allows using Socket.IO within a [Node.js cluster](https://nodejs.org/api/cluster.html).

-Every packet that is sent to multiple clients (e.g. `io.to("room1").emit()` or `socket.broadcast.emit()`) is also sent to other workers via the IPC channel.
+Every packet sent to multiple clients (e.g. `io.to("room1").emit()` or `socket.broadcast.emit()`) is also sent to other workers via the IPC channel.

-The source code of this adapter can be found [here](https://github.com/socketio/socket.io-cluster-adapter).
+The source code of this adapter can be found here: https://github.com/socketio/socket.io/tree/main/packages/socket.io-cluster-adapter

 ## Supported features